samsysengg/replcheck/replit.md

 ## Recent Changes

 **November 24, 2025 (Latest)**
+- Fixed DM creation and navigation: Cache now updates immediately with new DM so it appears in sidebar
+- Fixed "Start Chat" dialog not opening chat window: Added optimistic cache update for new DMs
 - Fixed MessageView crash when displaying user avatars: Added fallback for undefined usernames in avatar display
 - Users with missing username fields now use email local part as fallback in message author names and avatars
 - Fixed ChannelSidebar crash when filtering DMs: Added defensive check for undefined usernames before .toLowerCase() call